Nature Society (Singapore): Major conservation issues

 Activities had always been education-related until about the 1980s when members found themselves thrust into the role of environmental activists.
 The Serangoon estuary, home to tens of thousands of migratory birds, had just been reclaimed for development.
 Members were yet to be sensitised to conservation and only journalist Ilsa Sharp wrote a piece in The Straits Times protesting its demise.

 The society only got seriously involved in conservation soon after when its Conservation Committee led by Richard Hale successfully persuaded government to develop a piece of degraded mangrove in Sungei Buloh into a bird sanctuary.
 Flushed with success, the Conservation Committee began documenting various nature areas to eventually publish "A Master Plan for the Conservation of Nature in Singapore" that was enthusiastically received by government.
 Subsequently, led by locals who had enthusiasm but no behind-the-scene contacts, the exercise to get these areas protected turned into a series of media confrontations.
 Eventually, every one of the newly documented areas were rejected.

 In 1991 the society was presented with the Green Leaf Award by government when the former was still the Malayan Nature Society (Singapore Branch).
 This complemented the previous year's award when Richard Hale won the individual category.
 These awards were given to organisations and individuals for outstanding contributions to environmental protection and preservation.

 To date, the NSS can boast of at least four conservation successes: Sungei Buloh, in persuading government to conserve an area.
 Lower Peirce, in persuading government not to destroy a piece of mature forest for a golf course.
 Kranji Marshes Park for cooperative restoration as a wildlife habitat.
 The Green Corridor in persuading the government to retain the former railway land as a continuous stretch of green public and wildlife space.

 Sungei Buloh

 In 1986, Richard Hale, a banker and birder, stumbled on a degraded mangrove area rich in migratory birds when out birdwatching.
 However, the area was also scheduled for development.
 Hale led a group of members documenting the richness of the birdlife and setting out suggestions for its conservation.

 This was the first conservation proposal by the newly formed Conservation Committee headed by Hale.
-Key government officials like the late President, Wee Kim Wee, then Deputy Prime Minister, Goh Chok Tong and then Minister of National Development, S. Dhanabalan were personally escorted to the site.
+The President of Singapore Wee Kim Wee, Deputy Prime Minister Goh Chok Tong and Minister of National Development S. Dhanabalan were personally escorted to the site.
 This convinced government and so in 1989 the Sungei Buloh Nature Park came into being, now Sungei Buloh Wetland Reserve.